1. What’s your story? Where are you from?

 It’s definitely digital.
 The workflow is so fast and efficient, I like getting stuff done.
 Sometimes I forget to experiment and try new things though.
 So every now and then I draw with markers on paper or do embroidery which is a nice challenge for my impatience.

 I type my idea into my phone and later sketch a composition very roughly into my sketchbook.
 It makes it easier to decide if the idea works well.
 Then later I redraw the composition on my tablet and repeat it until I’m satisfied.

 Definitely the people around me.
 I like watching people a lot because I don’t understand most of them.
 Also, nature blows my mind every day.
 Music and pop culture have had a huge impact on my work as well.
 I listen to music almost all the time and watch a lot of TV – mostly when working.

 6. What role does art play in your life?
 How does it change the way you view the world?

-First of all I don’t consider myself an artist but more a designer.
+First of all, I don’t consider myself an artist but more a designer.
 I feel very pretentious when I’m trying to make art.
-For me it is something that doesn’t have any purpose but to exist and not everyone can make it.
+For me, it is something that doesn’t have any purpose but to exist and not everyone can make it.
 But I love art.
 Especially if it’s whimsical.
 It makes me think even if it’s nonsense thoughts.
-Just walking around a museum in a slow pace and looking at things is something so meditative, it brings me joy.
+Just walking around a museum at a slow pace and looking at things is something so meditative, it brings me joy.
 Like music illustration and art are forms of expression and communication which are essential, so we don’t go crazy.